Exit-9B/MapMarkerFramework/README.md

 The `locType` property specifies a location keyword, by name.
 The specified icon will be used for any location that uses that keyword.

-Each of the above properties take priority from least to most specific. `location` has a higher priority than `vendorList`, which has a higher priority than `locType`.
+Each of the above properties take priority from least to most specific. `location` has the highest priority, followed by `vendorList`, and then `locType`.

 ## Build Instructions
 ### Requirements